The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

-With help of Theorem \ref{thm:refined-bsd}, we also obtain the following application to the structure of Selmer groups, which is the structural refinement of Birch and Swinnerton-Dyer conjecture. \begin{cor} Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p\geq 5$ a prime such that \begin{itemize} \item $\overline{\rho}$ is surjective, and \item the Manin constant is prime to $p$. \end{itemize} If the Iwasawa main conjecture localized at $\mathfrak{P} = X\Lambda$ (\ref{eqn:IMC-localized}) holds, then the collection of Kurihara numbers, denoted by $\kn$, does not vanish identically.
+With help of Theorem \ref{thm:refined-bsd}, we also obtain a structural refinement of BSD conjecture. \begin{cor} Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p\geq 5$ a prime such that $\overline{\rho}$ is surjective and the Manin constant is prime to $p$.
+If the Iwasawa main conjecture localized at $\mathfrak{P} = X\Lambda$ (\ref{eqn:IMC-localized}) holds, then the collection of Kurihara numbers, denoted by $\kn$, does not vanish identically.
 In particular, if one of the following holds: \begin{enumerate} \item $E$ has good ordinary reduction at $p$, \item $E$ has analytic rank zero, or \item $E$ has analytic rank one and $E$ has semi-stable reduction at $p$, \end{enumerate} then $\kn$ does not vanish identically.
 In this case, the structure of $\mathrm{Sel}(\mathbb{Q}, E[p^\infty])$ is completely determined by $\kn$ as described in Theorem \ref{thm:refined-bsd}. \end{cor} \begin{proof} By Proposition \ref{prop:ks-kn-equi-non-vanishing}, the non-triviality of $\ks^{\mathrm{Kato}}$ is equivalent to the non-vanishing of $\kn$ under our running hypotheses.
-The modular symbol description of the structure of Selmer groups follows from Theorem \ref{thm:refined-bsd}. \end{proof} It is conjectured that the Manin constant is 1.
-The Manin constant is not divisible by a prime $p \geq 3$ if $E$ has semi-stable reduction at $p$ \cite[Corollary 4.1]{mazur-rational-isogenies}.
-Thus, the Manin constant assumption is needed only when $E$ has additive reduction at $p$.
+The modular symbol description of the structure of Selmer groups follows from Theorem \ref{thm:refined-bsd}. \end{proof}

-It is remarkable that Corollary \ref{cor:main-kn} is even stronger than the main results of \cite{jetchev-skinner-wan, castella-cambridge} on the $p$-part of the BSD formula for semi-stable elliptic curves of analytic rank $\leq 1$ since the structure of Selmer groups is completely determined.
-When $\mathrm{ord}_{s=1}L(E,s) = 1$, we use Perrin-Riou's conjecture \cite{perrin-riou-rational-pts} recently settled in \cite{bertolini-darmon-venerucci, burungale-skinner-tian, kazim-pollack-sasaki} instead of the Iwasawa main conjecture.
-All the known results on the $p$-part of the BSD formula for elliptic curves of analytic rank $\leq 1$ depend heavily on the full Iwasawa main conjecture (as listed in $\S$\ref{subsubsec:bsd-p-adic-bsd}).

-The following corollary is immediate. \begin{cor} Let $E$ be a non-CM elliptic curve over $\mathbb{Q}$.
-If there exists a prime $p \geq 5$ such that $\overline{\rho}$ is surjective, $E$ has good ordinary reduction at $p$, and $\sha(E/\mathbb{Q})[p^\infty]$ is finite, then there exists a deterministic algorithm to compute the exact rank of $E(\mathbb{Q})$. \end{cor} We refer to \cite[$\S$11]{manin-cyclotomic} and \cite[Proposition 2.2]{stein-wuthrich} for Manin's approach to compute the ranks under the BSD conjecture.